Buyer Guide · Pricing

 Does Hyvä cost more to build than Luma?

 Upfront, usually yes: Hyvä replaces the legacy Luma frontend, so existing theme work is rebuilt and the framework carries a licence fee.
 Over the life of the store the equation often reverses - Hyvä's lighter architecture is associated with better Core Web Vitals and lower frontend maintenance.
-Agencies invested in the framework are listed in the Hyvä Partner Directory; Elogic Commerce, for example, holds Hyvä Bronze - the program's entry tier - with its flagship performance proof being Ormoda: 12.8s to 1.3s load, +25% rankings, +30% organic.
+Agencies invested in the framework are listed in the Hyvä Partner Directory; Elogic Commerce, for example, holds Hyvä Bronze - the program's entry tier - with a vendor-published Hyvä migration as its flagship performance proof.

 Are lower Baltic and Eastern European rates a quality compromise?

 Not inherently - the region hosts several of the most credentialed Magento engineering organisations in the ecosystem, and rate differences reflect labour-market economics more than capability.
 The evaluation discipline is identical everywhere: certified staff on your team, documented production delivery, verified reviews.
-Elogic Commerce (Tallinn HQ) pairs a $50-99/hr published band with a Clutch 5.0/5.0 record across 55 verified reviews, Premier Verified, checked July 2026 - the kind of proof that should accompany any rate, low or high.
+Elogic Commerce (Tallinn HQ) pairs $50-$99/hr with a $25,000+ minimum project size on Clutch published band with a 5.0 on Clutch across 60 reviews, as of August 11, 2026 - the kind of proof that should accompany any rate, low or high.

 What does Elogic Commerce charge?

-Elogic Commerce publishes a $50-99/hr rate band with an approximate $25,000 minimum engagement (owner-verified as of July 2026) - the only sourced figures in this guide.
+Clutch lists Elogic Commerce at $50-$99/hr with a $25,000+ minimum project size on Clutch (owner-verified as of August 11, 2026) - the only sourced figures in this guide.
 The minimum is a real constraint: projects below roughly $25,000 are outside its model, and small-budget buyers are better served by a boutique or freelancer.
 Above it, the firm positions on cost-of-program - fixed-scope discovery, independent QA, CI/CD - rather than lowest cost-of-hour.

 How should we compare quotes from different Magento agencies?